New drug combo aims to restore kidneys in myeloma patients

 Summary

-This study tests whether adding daratumumab to standard treatment (bortezomib and dexamethasone) can better improve kidney function in people newly diagnosed with multiple myeloma who also have kidney failure.
-About 74 adults will receive either the daratumumab combo or the usual combo (cyclophosphamide, bortezomib, dexamethasone) for 4 months.
-Participants will be followed for up to 10 years to monitor side effects and disease status.
+This study tests whether adding daratumumab to standard treatment (bortezomib and dexamethasone) can improve kidney function better than the usual approach (cyclophosphamide, bortezomib, and dexamethasone) in people newly diagnosed with multiple myeloma who also have kidney failure.
+About 74 adults will receive one of the two treatments for 4 months, then be followed for up to 10 years.
+The goal is to see which combination leads to better kidney recovery.

 Get updates